igraph/python-igraph/doc/source/install.rst

 using conda.
 That can be achieved by running the following command:

   $ conda install -c conda-forge python-igraph

-To test the installed package, launch Python and run the following:

-  >>> import igraph.test
-  >>> igraph.test.run_tests()

-The above commands run the bundled test cases to ensure that everything is fine with your
-|igraph| installation.

 |igraph| on Windows
 -------------------